dustinlegacy/globalhealthpipeline/README.md

 ## Infrastructure ##

-We are using Terraform Cloud: https://app.terraform.io
+We are using Terraform Cloud

+For specific setup instructions click [here](infrastructure/). https://app.terraform.io

 After logging into Terraform Cloud and making an account/profiile, we need to download Hashicorp and Terraform on our local machine.
 We are using MacOS.